drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/Technical/Flanking Mechanic.md

 ## How it Works
 - When a unit gets hit, it receives a flank direction if it doesn't already have one, towards the direction of the hit.

-https://github.com/Zete0/Mentor-Guides/assets/47950648/4bafb898-12f7-4dc3-85bc-de4fecaa06a6

 - Each hit after the first recieves bonus damage, depending on the angle of attack compared to the flank direction (200% if hit from directly behind).
 - The flank direction then adjusts and moves towards the new hit - the amount it moves depends on how long it's been since the last hit.

+https://github.com/Zete0/Mentor-Guides/assets/47950648/4bafb898-12f7-4dc3-85bc-de4fecaa06a6

+(Need new video that shows all that instead)

 ### 3D Flanking Bonus
 - The display for the flanking directions is represented in 2D, but the actual direction is 3 dimentional, so a unit's frontal flanking direction can be pointed towards the sky if that unit takes damage from above.

 ### What this Means for Gameplay

+- Moving in ways that prevent your opponent from surrounding you is important
+- Running around units can increase damage output and kill that unit quicker
+- Hiting with a lesser unit in one direction before a big unit hits in a second will increase the damage of the big unit significantly